 6. Stay Competitive In Your Market

-It’s important to remember that our business doesn’t exist in a bubble.
+It’s important to remember that your business doesn’t exist in a bubble.
 While your product and prices may be great, there may be new competition in the market that can beat your prices.

 Make sure that when you’re marketing your product to potential new leads and existing customers alike that you’re stressing what makes you different.
-Doing this while building personal relationships will be essential to keeping your competition’s greedy hands away from your customers.
+This type of content marketing, together with personal relationship building, will be essential to keeping your competition’s greedy hands away from your customers.

 Lifetime customer bases are the dream for businesses.
 You’re not worried about high customer acquisition costs, your churn rates go down, and your individual customer lifetime value (CLV) increases significantly.
 It’s easier and more cost-effective all the way around.